lmadueno10/aerovite/ARCHITECTURE.md

 ### How do I handle shared types?
 Start in the feature.
 Move to `shared/types/` when used in 2+ features.

+### How do I implement table search?
+Use the global `<TableSearch />` component from `@shared/components/table/TableSearch`.
+It automatically searches across all columns.

 ---